islet-project/islet/examples/confidential-ml/README.md

 5. <device> do inference with a newly trained model.
 ```

-In FL setting, it works as following:
+In FL setting, it works as following (DEPRECATED.
+DO NOT TRY THIS):
 ```
 1. <model-provider> sends a model to runtime.
 2. <runtime> receives a model.